Luis Torrens Player Props: Cubs vs. Athletics

 - Torrens is batting .300 with a walk.

-- Torrens has gotten a hit in three of seven games this season, but he has zero multi-hit games.
+- Torrens has a hit in three of eight games played this year (37.5%), but no multi-hit games.

-- He has not hit a home run in his seven games this season.
+- In eight games played this season, he has not hit a long ball.

 - Torrens has an RBI in one game this year.